wdawson/okta.github.io/_source/quickstart-fragments/nodejs/express-auth-code.md

 ### Configure The OIDC Router

 To use ExpressOIDC you create an instance of the middleware by passing the needed configuration, then attaching its router to your Express app.
-You will also need to add session support to your app, so that ExpressOIDC can create the session cookie after authentication is complete.
+You will also need to add session support to your app, so that ExpressOIDC can create an Express session after authentication is complete.
 Here is an example configuration:

 ```javascript
 const session = require('express-session');